gbnunes7/Lesson-Components-React/README.md

 After starting the development server, you can view the project in your browser at `http://localhost:3000`.
 Explore the different components and learn from the provided examples.

+You can also view the deployed version of the project [here](https://lnkd.in/dY34TnZa).

 ## Contribution

 If you would like to contribute to this project, please fork the repository and create a pull request.
 Feel free to submit issues or suggestions for improvements.